 Actuarial Jokes about Actuarial Science

 What do actuaries do in their free time?
-It’s all about making actuarial jokes!.
+It’s all about making actuarial science jokes!.
 If you know any actuary jokes, please let us know in the comments below!
-Thanks!
+Enjoy the distraction from your actuarial jobs!

 Definition of IBNR: In there, But Not Really.